return42/sphkerneldoc/linux_src_doc/arch/x86/include/asm/msr_h.rst

 Description
 -----------

-rdtsc() returns the result of RDTSC as a 64-bit integer.
+\ :c:func:`rdtsc`\  returns the result of RDTSC as a 64-bit integer.
 The only ordering constraint it supplies is the ordering implied by "asm volatile": it will put the RDTSC in the place you expect.
 The CPU can and will speculatively execute that RDTSC, though, so the